-The idea behind this transport model is to minimise costs by simplifying logistic activities: sorting and check-in to destinations take place in one place.
+The idea behind this transport model is to minimize costs by simplifying logistics activities: sorting and check-in to destinations take place in one place.
 There is no need to run many smaller hubs all over the world.
-Thanks to this, it is possible to reduce labour costs – by automating the sorting plant and concentrating management in the hands of a relatively small management team.
+Thanks to this, it is possible to reduce labor costs – by automating the sorting plant and concentrating management in the hands of a relatively small management team.

 416,000 shipments per hour